Eccles and Patricroft Lithuanians

 The vast majority that came to Britain, were part of "Operation Westward Ho" and "Balt Cygnet" These schemes by the British Government were initiated to fill the shortage of workers within the United Kingdom and help put the country back on its feet in this time of austerity.

-Of course, in this particular time period there were ample employment opportunities in the Eccles and Patricroft area, with Engineering firms such as L.Gardner and Sons, Mitchell and Shackleton, W. H. Bailey as well as the Royal Ordenance Factory, also other manufacuring companys like Ward and Goldstone and several weaving and cotton mills and just a stone throw away was the Trafford Park industrial estate.
+Of course, in this particular time period there were ample employment opportunities in the Eccles and Patricroft area, with Engineering firms such as L.Gardner and Sons, Mitchell and Shackleton, W. H. Bailey as well as the Royal Ordnance Factory, also other manufacuring companys like Ward and Goldstone and several weaving and cotton mills, such as Elkanah Armitage,Cawdor Street, Patricroft,which by late 1948 had 30 Lithuanians within its workforce.
+Also, just across the Manchester Ship Canal we had of course, the Trafford Park industrial estate, with all its numerous industries.

 Below images of the Remembrance Sunday Commemorations 1968